Progressive Party (China): Post-Liang

-When the CDL became increasingly pro-Communist, the National Socialists withdrew and merged with the Democratic Constitutionalists on 15 August 1946 to form the China Democratic Socialist Party (中國民主社會黨).
-They fled to Taiwan at the end of the Chinese Civil War and along with the Nationalists and the Chinese Youth Party (中國青年黨), were the only legal parties for decades.
+When the CDL became increasingly pro-Communist, the National Socialists withdrew and merged with the Democratic Constitutionalists on 15 August 1946 to form the China Democratic Socialist Party.
+They fled to Taiwan at the end of the Chinese Civil War and along with the Nationalists and the Chinese Youth Party, were the only legal parties for decades.
 In Taiwan, they offered the same soft criticisms they have been giving since their earliest incarnations.
 The Democratic Socialists lost all their seats in the Legislative Yuan and National Assembly after free and fair elections began in the 1980s.
 Within the People's Republic of China, the China Democratic League continues to exist as part of the United Front.

-Impact

-Since their initial founding in 1899, the constitutionalists were constantly ineffective in their effort to reform authoritarian governments.
-Their soft reformist approach was criticized for giving dictatorships the appearance of a legitimate multi-party democracy.
-Because of their anti-confrontational nature, they were more of a complaining party than an opposition party.
-The only time they were effective was when they abandoned reform in favor of revolution in the National Protection War.